Senario: History

-In 2014, the Senario Group was awarded Anugerah Komedi Sepanjang Zaman.
+In 2014, Senario was awarded the Anugerah Komedi Sepanjang Zaman.
 All members of the Scenario Group were present at the Anugerah Lawak Warna 2014 for the reception of the recognition.

-Starting in 2017, Senario together with former group members such as Hamdan, Ilya, Saiful Apek and Yassin have recreated with a new name form on Senariounion.
-The group would also like to re-invite the earliest members such as Shamsul Ghau-Ghau and Farouk Hussein (invited appearance).
+In 2022, Wahid, Azlee, and former group members Hamdan, Ilya, Saiful Apek and Yassin starred in the film Jaga Jaga Senariounion.
+It was the first Senario film since Senario The Movie Ops Pocot (2011).
+However, this film did not feature Mazlan.

-Throughout their careers Senario was the first legal group that competed in Anugerah Juara Lagu and managed to reach the final stages of the competition in 2001 and 2006.
-This marked a history in the music industry in the country because Senario managed to give something other singers could not offer since all of their songs have lyrics that consist the elements of advice not only comedy in nature.
+Throughout their careers, Senario was the first legal group that competed in Anugerah Juara Lagu and managed to reach the final stages of the competition in 2001 and 2006.
+This marked a history in Malaysia's music industry because Senario managed to give something other singers could not offer since all of their songs have lyrics that consist the elements of advice not only comedy in nature.

 Their achievements in the field of singing is proven as a great success for Senario itself, which subsequently opened many business opportunities, deals and ventures in food and beverages industry by using Senario as a brand.